 It was said that my grandfather was an excellent marksman, and he brought a lot of rabbit and squirrel home for meals.

-Those were the days when many took their Saturday bath in the wash tub.
-And yes, the same wash tub she used to wash clothes was used as the bathtub.
+Those were the days when many took their Saturday bath in the wash tub; the same wash tub Grandma used to wash clothes was also used as the bathtub.

-To stay warm in the winter – the family had to gather around the wood stove in the living room.
+To stay warm in the winter, the family would often gather around the wood stove in the living room.

-Years ago – I went to lunch with some friends.
+Years ago, I went to lunch with some friends.
 One of the ladies started talking about me – right there in front of me.
-And she told the others that I have a picket fence.
+She told the others that I have a picket fence.
 I remember agreeing there was a picket fence in my yard.

 But my friend was referring to the figurative picket fence.
 She was pointing out that I have things that cannot be bought with money.